 Family Travel Tips for Road Trips With Kids

 As a family, we enjoy taking road trips, big and small.
 We have done a few 4,000+ miles road trips as well as other short one-day drives.
-Not only are road trips a good family bonding experience, the we have learned so much about geography, culture, science, math, and more during these vacations.
+Not only are road trips a good family bonding experience, we have learned so much about geography, culture, science, math, and more during these vacations.
 Of course, I recommend every family take road trips, but there are some important things to keep in mind before you hit the road.
 To help you on your next family road trip, Here are 10 Tips for Happy Road Trips with Kids.

 10 Tips for Happy Road Trips with Kids

 Have activities for the kids to do while in the car, not just videos or gaming devices.

 To help pass the time, I make packets (yes, that’s the teacher in me) for the kids with lots of games and activities.
 Even if you do not have an education background, it’s easy to find road trip printables.
 Some of the road trip games and activities include the License Plate Game, Word Finds, Car Bingo, Scavenger Hunts, Songs, and more.
 One of my kids’ favorite part of the packet is the coupons I include in the back.
 I give them coupons for a small souvenir, a Slurpee, candy bar, ice cream, etc. that they can redeem during various pit stops.
 We cross through the coupon once they use it.

 Also, blank pieces of paper with markers or crayons are always a good idea.
-The kids can journal, draw, and make up their own games.
+This way the kids can journal, draw, and make up their own games.

 To make it easy to access everything, each kid gets a bag with the activity packets, spiral notebooks, and markers/crayons.